sunaku/glove80-keymaps/README.md

 to the next key you tap.
 This can be useful for single letter capitalization, such as for the frequent "I" in English or when typing camel/PascalCase names.

-Similarly, the combination of thumb T4 and the home row index finger key also provides the same one-shot sticky shifting for single letter capitalization.

 #### Shift forgiveness

 What should happen when a home row shift is held and released without any other